OpenSmartEnvironment/ose-example-player/README.md

     ?
 Answer: 3

-To start the Media player example application, change to the installation directory and execute the startup script from an X.Org session.
+To start the Media player example application, execute the startup script from an X.Org session.

-    cd ose-example-player
     ./bin/run.js